Skip to main content

 Yes!
 More than 80% of incontinence sufferers can be cured or improved.
 The assistance of a skilled home health team allows patients to be treated where they are most comfortable: home.

-How does Elara Caring’s Roll for Control program help patients with incontinence?
+How does Elara Caring’s Control is the Goal program help patients with incontinence?

-Roll for Control is a home health program designed to strengthen the pelvic floor muscles that influence bladder and bowel function through a four-step process which is implemented by the Elara Caring therapy team.
+Control is the Goal is a home health program designed to strengthen the pelvic floor muscles that influence bladder and bowel function through a four-step process which is implemented by the Elara Caring therapy team.

-Roll for Control aims to provide patients with:
+Control is the Goal aims to provide patients with:

 • Improved continence, with decrease or elimination of urine leakage